The-Marcy-Lab-School/marcy-curriculum-docs/mod-x-ds-a/1-intro-to-dsa.md

 }
 ```

-But if we add the constraint that the array must be sorted then the more efficient **Binary Search** approach becomes possible.
+But, if we add the constraint that the array must be sorted, the more efficient **Binary Search** approach becomes possible.

-Binary Search is a **Divide and Conquer** algorithm: it takes a given "solution space" (the values in an Array) and divides the possibilities by 2 over and over again.
+Binary Search is an algorithm that efficiently finds a target value using a **Divide and Conquer** approach: it takes the values in a sorted Array and splits them into two halves.
+It then determines which half the target might exist in and "throws away" the other half.
+It then repeats this process, dividing the space in half over and over again until the target is found or the entire Array is searched.

 {% embed url="https://docs.google.com/presentation/d/1L5Ce4lsijELlFKor6KxjdmHumMeQm7wEwBJSv9UbZK8/embed?start=false&loop=false&delayms=3000" %}

-Each comparison eliminates half of the remaining search space, giving us a runtime of **O(log n)**.
+Each comparison eliminates half of the remaining search space which is called a **logarithmic runtime O(log n)**.
 To put that into context, for an array of a million elements, binary search needs at most ~20 comparisons.

 ![O(log n) or "Logarithmic" runtime is the most efficient runtime.
 It is nearly as good as constant time.](./img/big-o.png)